Discuss Your Domestic Violence Arrest with Essex County Attorney Scott Gorman for Free

 If you have been accused of domestic violence in Essex County, you need to understand the severity of your present circumstances.
 If you don’t fight the allegations immediately, you could face a domestic violence restraining order, and this could prevent you from living in your home or spending time with your children.
 If you are convicted in court, you could face fines, jail time and other penalties and, depending on the seriousness of the allegations against you, you could be looking at a decade or more behind bars.
-Speak to Essex County domestic violence lawyer Scott Gorman today to discuss the specifics of your case.
+Speak to Essex County domestic violence attorney Scott Gorman today to discuss the specifics of your case.

-What You Need to Know if You Have Been Accused of Domestic Violence in Essex County
+What You Need to Know if You Have Been Accused of Domestic Violence

 This isn’t meant to scare you, but it is meant to make you aware of the risks you are facing.
 Under New Jersey’s Prevention of Domestic Violence Act (PDVA), all domestic violence allegations are taken very seriously.
 The ramifications of being accused – truthfully or falsely – can be almost immediate, and domestic violence crimes carry additional penalties beyond those imposed under “ordinary” circumstances.